BTCDecoded/blvm-docs/src/architecture/design-philosophy.md

 # Design Philosophy

-BLLVM is built on core principles that guide all design decisions.
+BLVM is built on core principles that guide all design decisions.

 ## Core Principles

 ### 1. Mathematical Correctness First

-- Direct implementation of Orange Paper specifications
+- Direct implementation of [Orange Paper](../reference/orange-paper.md) specifications
 - No interpretation or approximation
 - Formal verification ensures correctness
 - Pure functions with no side effects